 While these are great, if your firm is relatively new, I’d recommend calling or emailing each client individually until you have a consistent inflow of clients to ask for reviews.

 Linking out is a great way to show Google that you’re interested in providing value to your users.

 When Google analyzes links, they look at them like neighborhoods.
-If you’re linking out to lots of high quality sites in your industry, and lots of high quality sites are linking to you, Google considers your site as part of a good “link neighborhood.”
+If you’re linking out to lots of high quality, high domain authority sites in your industry, and lots of high quality sites are linking to you, Google considers your site as part of a good “link neighborhood.”

 The opposite can also be true.
 If you link out to low quality sites and lots of low quality sites are linking to you, this is a bad “link neighborhood.”